gstanden/scst-3.x-debian/README.md

 and download install.sh.v2 to machine on which want to install SCST DKMS modules.

-Read at that same link for instructions (basically just make executable and run from "~/Downloads" directory
+Read at that same link for instructions (basically just make executable and run from "~/Downloads" dir)

 or optionally can edit the "cd ~/Downloads" line and set a different staging area.